anyiguo/anyiguo.github.io/_posts/2018-10-17-principles-of-programming-i-birkbeck-university-of-london.markdown

 title: "Principles of Programming I, Birkbeck, University of London"
 modified:
 category: Python
-excerpt: Programming in Python, part of Year 1 Term 1 Course for Msc. of Data Science
+excerpt: Programming in Python, part of Year 1 course for Msc. of Data Science
 tags: [Python, Programming]
 image:
   feature: